-Next Steps Project # Brief Summary of Hazard(s) the Original Addressed Problem Status (In Progress, Ongoing, No Responsible Progress, Party Complete) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
-If discontinue, explain why. · problem, has not been completed. status is complete ) TTH-2 Address drainage and flooding issues throughout the town by improving upon existing stormwater control measures at the following locations: Bowen Hill Road at George's Knoll Garnet Lake Road/Little Pond at Henry Wescott Road Flood Flooding will continue to be an ongoing problem for Thurman due to the nature of the roads.
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why. problem, has not been completed.
+TTH-2 Address drainage and flooding issues throughout the town by improving upon existing stormwater control measures at the following locations: • Bowen Hill Road at George's Knoll • Garnet Lake Road/Little Pond at Henry Wescott Road Flood Flooding will continue to be an ongoing problem for Thurman due to the nature of the roads.
 Maintaining the ditches, keeping the culverts cleaned out and continuous maintenance is the only way to control this.
 Town Board, Highway Department Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. Ongoing capability TTH-3 (carryover) The Town of Thurman will coordinate with the County in the development of a county-wide debris management plan.
 All Hazards Town Board, Highway Department No Progress.
 The Town is not aware of any County involvement regarding this, other than the annual snow and ice contract which Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. No longer a priority

-Next Steps Project # Project Brief Summary of Hazard(s) the Original Addressed Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
 If discontinue, explain why.
 TTH-4 Stormwater and Flood Mitigation at Athol Road - The mitigation recommendation for this site is the installation of new culverts at two locations.
 The first site would collect runoff and convey it to the established drainage way on the Town property.
 That would eliminate flooding issues for one of the Town buildings, the public access points and the private residence.
 The second portion of this project would be to upsize the existing culvert that currently drains the Flood Town Board, Highway Department provides funds for the Town and enables the removal of sand and debris from the ditches along county roads.
-No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
-There is a culvert to lead water to the drainage ditch which moves the water under the road leading to the salt shed.
+No Progress Cost Level of Protection Damages Avoided; Evidence of Success There is a culvert to lead water to the drainage ditch which moves the water under the road leading to the salt shed.
 This reduces the flood risk to the highway garage, road, and private residence.
 The culvert that conveys water to Athol Rd has not been upsized.
 This should carryover to the next HMP.
-2. 3.
+3.